cisagov/Malcolm/docs/zeek-intel.md

 As multiple instances of this container may be running in a Malcolm deployment (i.e., a `zeek-live` container for [monitoring local network interfaces](live-analysis.md#LocalPCAP) and a `zeek` container for scanning [uploaded PCAPs](upload.md#Upload)), only the non-live container is responsible for creating and managing the Zeek intel files, which are then shared and used by both types of container instances.

 Additional settings governing Malcolm's behavior when pulling from threat intelligence feeds may be specified during Malcolm configuration (see the [**end-to-end Malcolm installation example**](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig)).
+The global [`ZEEK_INTEL_FEED_SINCE`](malcolm-config.md#MalcolmConfigEnvVars) value can be overridden per-feed by adding a `since:` value to the corresponding configuration YAML file described below.

 For a public example of Zeek intelligence files, see Critical Path Security's [repository](https://github.com/CriticalPathSecurity/Zeek-Intelligence-Feeds), which aggregates data from various other threat feeds into Zeek's format.